-The good news is that it is possible to overcome shyness and have more confidence in social situations.
-I have done it.
+The good news is that it is possible to learn how to stop being shy and have more confidence in social situations.
+I know this because I have done it.

-Shyness is said to be quite common.
+Being shy is quite common.
 Zimbardo, in his book Shyness (1977), claimed that 10% of those in his study claimed to have never felt shy.
-Overcoming shyness involves building self-confidence in social situations such as job interviews, meeting strangers or interacting with the opposite sex.
+Learning how to stop being shy involves building social self-confidence in situations like job interviews, meeting strangers or interacting with the opposite sex.

 Is shyness threatening to destroy your social life?
-Want to learn how to overcome shyness?
+Want to learn how to stop being shy?

 If you’d like to try the best audio hypnosis downloads that will help you build your confidence and self esteem check them out here.

-Why is shyness a problem for so many people?
+Why is being shy a problem for so many people?

 According to this article, published in Personality and Individual Differences in 2017, it is possible for some people to be both shy and sociable, (meaning that they still want and need to socialise with others).
-This creates a conflict between the desire to interact with others and the pain of shyness stopping them doing so.
-Someone in this position will need to find a way to overcome their shyness, or face a lifetime of stress, anxiety and probably many missed social opportunities.
+This creates a conflict between the desire to interact with others and the pain of being shy stopping them from doing so.
+Someone in this position will need to find a way to overcome their shyness or face a lifetime of stress, anxiety and probably many missed social opportunities.

-The serious effects of suffering from shyness include depression and loneliness (Dill and Anderson, 1999).
+The serious effects of being shy include depression and loneliness (Dill and Anderson, 1999).
 It is also likely that unless one overcomes shyness, it will have a negative effect on relationships and career.
 Shyness may cause you to communicate less confidently and you may tend to stay quiet when you should speak up.

-At work the importance of overcoming shyness largely depends on the type of job a person does.
+At work, the importance of being shy largely depends on the type of job a person does.
 I used to be an electronics engineer many years ago and often found myself working alone for days.
 I felt that I was losing my ability to communicate confidently and noticed my shyness becoming worse.
-Later, I moved towards sales and eventually teaching, two jobs which require social confidence and the ability to communicate clearly.
+Later, I moved towards sales and eventually teaching, two jobs that require social confidence and the ability to communicate clearly.
 How important is confident speaking to you in your job?

-Those who suffer from shyness, according to Henderson and Zimbardo (2001), also experience negative thinking and often blame themselves for their social failure.
+Those who are shy, according to Henderson and Zimbardo (2001), also experience negative thinking and often blame themselves for their social failure.
 This could damage self esteem which feeds off regret and self-blame.

 The good news about overcoming shyness

-Overcoming shyness is possible, and you can make it less and less of an obstacle in your path.
+Learning how to stop being shy is possible, and you can make it less and less of an obstacle in your path.
 According to this article by Henderson and Zimbardo (2001), overcoming shyness is a matter of improving social fitness.
 This is a term they have created to describe how confident and skilled one is in social interactions.
-By thinking about shyness in terms of social fitness they believe that shyness can be treated by developing and practising social skills.
+By thinking about shyness in terms of social fitness they believe that it can be treated by developing and practising social skills.

 Blushing can be a very painful experience that is based on confidence issues that make shyness worse.
 After experiencing many painful years of this, I wrote about how you can reduce blushing which contains much of what I have learnt from the amazing relaxation techniques I used.
 Imagine being more relaxed and confident and not worrying about blushing…or being shy!
 What would that be worth to you?